nya3jp/contest_template/README.md

 # Example Contest

-This is an example for maintaining programming contest problems with [Bazel] and [rules_contest].
+This is an example Git repository maintaining programming contest problems with [Bazel] and [rules_contest].

-You can use this repository as a template of a new Git repository for your programming contest.
+You can use this repository as a template of a new repository for your programming contest.
 Click the [Use this template] button in GitHub UI to quickly create a new repository.